-You must file Form IL-1041 if you are a fiduciary of a trust or an estate and the trust or the estate allocable to Illinois" under "Definitions to help you complete your Form IL-1041.")
+You must file Form IL-1041 if you are a fiduciary of a trust or an estate and the trust or the estate

 - has net income or loss as defined under the Illinois Income Tax Act (IITA), regardless of any deduction for distributions to beneficiaries; or - is a resident of Illinois and files, or is required to file, a federal income tax return (regardless of net income or loss).
-(See "Nonbusiness income
+(See "When is Nonbusiness income allocable to Illinois" to help you complete your Form IL-1041.")